jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 Mint Sandstorm (Charming Kitten) rapidly weaponized N\-day vulnerabilities in common enterprise applications and conducted highly targeted phishing campaigns to quickly and successfully access environments of interest.
+The Mint Sandstorm APT began exploiting CVE\-2022\-47966 in Zoho ManageEngine on January 19, 2023, the same day the proof of concept (PoC) became public.
+May
-The Mint Sandstorm APT began exploiting CVE\-2022\-47966 in Zoho ManageEngine on January 19, 2023, the same day the proof of concept (PoC) became public.A Chinese state\-sponsored APT group dubbed Camaro Dragon was found infecting TP\-Link routers with a malicious firmware implant that allowed attackers to gain full control of infected devices and access compromised networks while evading detection.
+A Chinese state\-sponsored APT group dubbed Camaro Dragon was found infecting TP\-Link routers with a malicious firmware implant that allowed attackers to gain full control of infected devices and access compromised networks while evading detection.
 The group overlaps with activity previously attributed to Mustang Panda.
 Mustang Panda was also observed conducting phishing campaigns against European entities.
 Other phishing